The benefits of atomic design and CDL's course

-I attended the 2-day course during COVID time, quite near the beginning of lockdown in Melbourne.
+I attended the Foundation in Content Design course during the pandemic, quite near the beginning of lockdown in Melbourne.
 While I was disappointed about missing out on the free lunch, I was excited to see how the day would be run in this new era!

 I loved the interactivity of the class, it worked well through Zoom.
 Everyone in my group was from different backgrounds and brought totally different subjects.
 My topic was ‘the benefits of Atomic Design’ and my group members were quick to ask ‘What in the devil is that?’.
 I had the same blank expression when they started telling me about fungus gnats, neem oil and basin plans.
-It meant we all helped each other write for a wider audience and not be too close to our subjects.
+It meant that we all helped each other to write for a wider audience.

 What I got out of it

-The course was perfect as an introduction to the Content Design process.
+The course was perfect as an introduction to the content design process.
 You certainly don’t need to be a good writer to write for the web.
 It’s about the simplicity of getting the right message across in the right way more than anything.
-The first time I did a writing piece outside of the course, I felt comfortable knowing what to do next - from user story’ing through to group critiquing!
+The first time I did a writing piece outside of the course, I felt comfortable knowing what to do next - from doing user stories through to group critiquing!

 As much as it was disappointing not being in the classroom, there was always breaks and time at the end of the days for discussions and networking.
 We got lots of face time with our teachers and feedback and suggestions on our progress.
-Plus we got a copy of Sarah Richards’ book in the post which is fab as a reference point for what we learned.
+Plus we got a copy of Sarah Winters’ book in the post, which is fab as a reference point for what we learned.